ibm-cloud-docs/openwhisk/prep.md

 5. Create a virtual environment and install the additional Python packages.

-    The virtual environment directory must be named `virtualenv` in order to create a `virtualenv` folder in the `test` directory.
+    The virtual environment directory must be named `virtualenv` to create a `virtualenv` folder in the `test` directory.
     {: note}

     ```bash